 When learning from peers, you can discover new approaches and techniques for learning, and hear things explained in a different way than what you typically see in your regular classroom.

 In small-group sessions with tutors and learners who know what you’re going through, you can build the confidence to ask questions and find your voice.

 Join a group of other learners across the globe that have the same questions you do, and find peer role models to help motivate you to achieve your goals.

 Learn by teaching

 Studies have shown that teaching others is one of the best ways you can reinforce and apply what you have learned.
-On the tutor side, peer to peer tutoring on schoolhouse.world can provide you a space to grow academically.
+On the tutor side, peer to peer tutoring benefits you by providing a space to grow academically.